Here are some very basic terms that will be helpful to keep in mind as you use Discourse or read this guide:

 There are action buttons at the bottom of each post:

-Use the … button to reveal more actions.
-Flag to privately let the author, or the site staff, know about a problem.
-Bookmark to find this post later on your profile page.
+- Use the … button to reveal more actions: Flag to privately let the author, or the site staff, know about a problem.
+Edit to edit your post, if possible.
+Bookmark to find this post later on your profile page:

 When someone is talking directly to you – by replying to you, quoting your post, mentioning your